Skip to main content

 Instead, they’re following their kids around as if connected with an invisible leash.

-Parents are suddenly required to not only supervise play but actively participate in an odd sort of “shadow play.”
+Parents are seemingly required to not only supervise play but actively participate in an odd sort of “shadow play.”
 At playdates, they constantly engage kids and teach them how to play with toys the “right” way.
 At indoor play spaces or children’s museums, they’re on their hands and knees crawling around in tunnels.
 And at playgrounds, they’re always one step behind, holding out their arms in case of a 10-inch fall onto some woodchips.

 Kathy Hirsh-Pasek, Ph.D., is an expert in the field of child psychology.
 Her research has resulted in 14 books, including “Einstein Never Used Flashcards.”